-- Options for 40-bit or 44-bit address width for DVM transactions. - Width of ID signals on the slave interfaces. - Maximum number of outstanding transactions at each slave and master interface. - Registering options at each slave and master interface. - User-defined additional signaling. - QoS values for read queue slot reservation.
+- Options for 40-bit or 44-bit address width for DVM transactions. - Width of ID signals on the slave interfaces. - Maximum number of outstanding transactions at each slave and master interface. - Registering options at each slave and master interface. - User-defined additional signaling. - QoS values for read queue slot reservation. - Write ordering observation. - The exclusion of QVN logic.

-The CCI-400 has reset-time options for the following:
+The CCI-400 has input signals that are sampled at reset and define the following behaviors:

 - Address map.
+See Address map on page 3-22 for more information.

 - Base address of internal registers.

 - Master interface behavior regarding barriers and cache maintenance operations.

 - Snoop request and DVM message propagation.

-- Quality of Service (QoS) provision.
+- QoS provision.

 - QVN configuration.

-- Note -
+--Note